 This site originally started as a Microsoft Word for Macintosh document put together by Juan Cabanela with phone numbers, fax numbers, and email addresses (all 20 of them) for the 103rd Congress.
 This file was placed online at a shareware repository called INFO-MAC in August of 1994.
 This document was updated for the 104th Congress in January of 1995.
 After asking permission to do so, Hemang Patel (who was a UC Davis at that time) converted this Microsoft Word document into a WWW site, placing a copy online on March 12, 1995.
 Since that time, I have maintained this site, adding features such as automated building of pages from the database via CGIs, searching for Congressional Districts by ZIP Code, and full Committee and Subcommittee information.

-This site is maintained by Juan Cabanela, who is currently an Associate Professor of Physics and Astronomy at Minnesota State University Moorhead.
+This site is maintained by Juan Cabanela, who is currently a Professor of Physics and Astronomy at Minnesota State University Moorhead.
 In the early years of this site, he used to get a great deal of help from Grace York, a Government Documents Librarian at the Unversity of Michigan who maintained the excellent Government Resources on the Web site.
 Currently, all the back end data for this site comes from Mike Waters, President of Congress Merge, who provides updates from "inside the beltway" to Juan, who in Minnesota, resides well "outside the beltway."
 If you found this site especially helpful and if you have gotten far enough to read this, feel free to mail Juan postcards of your home town at:

 1304 15th Street South

 Moorhead, MN 56560